rashfael/buntpapier/README.md

 It tries to minimize the use of components, opting for simple styling on DOM elements instead.
 Examples:

-- Doesn't use the icon component internally, because it is literally one line of jade.
+- Doesn't use the icon component internally, because it is literally one line of pug.
 - Doesn't have components for cards/tables, provides stylus mixins instead.

-Buntpapier tries to make the prefix configurable (working for vue and stylus, missing for jade classes)
+Buntpapier tries to make the prefix configurable (working for vue and stylus, missing for pug classes)

 ## Inspiration
 Buntpapier is heavily inspired by KeenUI and Material-UI.